 - Moment Gear Bag

-You can find all my favorite gear on the recommended gear page.
+You can find all my favorite gear on my favorite gear page.

 Share my knowledge

 Please let me invite you to take a look at my blog.
-It is jampacked with useful tips, reviews, and problem-solving posts.
+It is jam-packed with useful tips, reviews, and problem-solving posts.
 You can find tons of information to become better at smartphone photography.
-But we also shine a light on possible problems you might encounter during your smartphone photography adventure.
+But we also highlight possible problems you might encounter during your smartphone photography adventure.

-I will keep testing different smartphones and accessories and will tell you my honest opinion.
+I will keep testing different smartphones and accessories and give you my honest opinion.
 You will find recommendations on where to buy your own smartphone photography gear, and we will showcase some of the most beautiful images from myself and other phone photographers.

-Did you know that Inge is also the owner of Studio Pico a small digital design studio in the Netherlands?
-She makes designs on-demand for businesses, but also for the general public.
+Did you know that Inge also owns Studio Pico, a digital design studio in the Netherlands?
+She makes designs on-demand for businesses but also for the general public.
 You can find her digital artwork at Redbubble.
 The designs are available on clothes, mugs, pillowcases, postcards, and much more.